The photon-energy spectrum in $B\to X_s\gamma$ to N$^3$LO: light-fermion and large-$N_{\rm c}$ corrections: Results

 \subsection{Branching ratio with photon energy cut}

 When integrating over the spectrum, it is possible to introduce a lower cut on the photon energy and define the cut-dependent total decay rate as

 For $E_{\rm cut}=0$ we obtain the results presented in Section~\ref{sub::total}.
 If $E_{\rm cut}>0$, it is convenient to split the integrand in Eq.~(\ref{eq::Gamma_cut}) into the singular and regular part.
-The former gets only contributions from the $\delta$ functions and is thus identical for all values of $E_{\rm cut}$.
+The former gets contributions from the $\delta$ functions which is identical for all values of $E_{\rm cut}$.
 This part can be taken over from Section~\ref{sub::total}.
-On the other hand, for the regular part one obtains an explicit dependence on the bottom quark mass, even in the integration boundaries.
-This has to be taken into account when performing the scheme changes for the bottom quark mass.
+For the contribution of the plus distributions to the singular part one has to take care of the fact that for the lower bound of the integral in Eq.~(\ref{eq::Gamma_cut}) we have $E_{\rm cut}>0$.
+This leads to an additional term which can be expressed as an integral over the region $E\in[0,E_{\rm cut}]$ where the plus distributions are regular, see Eq.~(\ref{eq:plus-distr-ycut}).
+This contribution contains an explicit dependence on the bottom quark mass, even from the integration boundary, which has to be taken into account when performing scheme changes.
+This is also the case for the regular part.

 It is convenient to define

 with $x_{\rm cut}=2 E_{\rm cut}/m_b$ such that the $E_{\rm cut}$-dependent total decay rate is given by